Types of Appeals

 - Graduate under a pre-existing curriculum

-To make such a request, submit a typed, well-written statement (either as e-mail text or an attachment) noting the specific request and reason for the request.
+To make such a request, submit a typed, well-written statement to firstname.lastname@example.org (either as e-mail text or an attachment) noting the specific request and reason for the request.
+Please include your Stony Brook ID number and a contact phone number in all communications.
 Also include any relevant documentation, which should be scanned and submitted as attachments to your e-mail.
 For certain requests, support from a Stony Brook University faculty member is required.
 Note that a letter of support from a faculty or professional staff member does not assure approval of any request for an exception to University policies, procedures, or deadlines.

 To make a request for conditional reinstatement from dismissal, you must present convincing evidence that is appropriate for you to continue your studies at Stony Brook and that you will be able to graduate in a reasonable period of time.